zwilsoncc/docs/pages/docs/examples/json-api.md

 const fetch = require('node-fetch')
 ```

-Next, prepend the new `async` keyword (which allows us run asynchronous code inside it) to the exported function, use `fetch()` with GitHub's [endpoint URL](https://api.github.com/orgs/zeit/members), assign it to a constant and then parse the JSON in the response using the `.json()` method.
+Next, prepend the new `async` keyword (which allows us to run asynchronous code inside it) to the exported function, use `fetch()` with GitHub's [endpoint URL](https://api.github.com/orgs/zeit/members), assign it to a constant and then parse the JSON in the response using the `.json()` method.

 Once that's done, you only need to return the parsed JSON data.
 All in all, it should look like this: